World stock markets up near record high; low yields help

 U.S. Treasuries prices fell, pressured by this week's $62 billion sale of new coupon-bearing debt and increased risk appetite after Friday's strong U.S. jobs report.

-Among major currencies, the dollar continued to benefit from rising U.S. Treasury yields.
-The dollar index was up 0.28 percent.
+Among major currencies, the dollar .DXY continued to benefit from rising U.S. Treasury yields.
+The dollar index .DXY was up 0.29 percent.

 Brent crude rose as strong Chinese and U.S. data pointed to healthy economic growth and higher demand from the world's top two consumers.